-All Preceptors/Associate Preceptors/Registered Nurses signing nursing student documentation should insert their details below, as indicated.
+All Preceptors/Associate Preceptors/Practitioners Registered with NMBI /Supervisors11 signing nursing student documentation should insert their details below, as indicated.

-Name of Preceptor/Associate Preceptor/Registered Nurse 8 (PRINT NAME) Signature Initials Practice Placement Area/Type
+Name of Preceptor/Associate Preceptor/Practitioner Registered with NMBI/ Supervisor (PRINT NAME) Signature Initials Practice Placement Area

-Completing this grid is a requirement for any professional who is signing your National Competence Assessment Document or making an entry.
+Completing this grid is a requirement for any professional who is signing or making an entry in the National Competence Assessment Document.

-8 Adapted from Nurse Registration Programmes Standards and Requirements (NMBI, 2016:124 - 3.2.6.6)
+Adapted from Nurse Registration Programmes Standards and Requirements (NMBI, 2016:124 - 3.2.6.6)

-NMBI National Competence Assessment Document - YEAR ONE: Practice Placement Details
+NMBI National Competence Assessment Document - YEAR TWO Practice Placement Details